GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

   - Holds small amounts of data in memory for the duration of a browser session.
   - Not available in content scripts.
   - Quota limitation is 1 MB approx.
-  - Consider using it to store global variables or confidential user information.
+  - Consider using it to store global variables across service worker runs.

 - [**storage.managed**][prop-managed]
-  - Administrator can use a [schema][manifest-storage] to configure enterprise policies.
+  - Administrator can use a [schema][manifest-storage] and enterprise policies to configure a supporting extension's settings in a managed environment.
   - Storage is read-only.

 ## Manifest {: #manifest}